Enabling Exchange Scheduling in single-use VMRs

 Recurring meetings

 For recurring meetings in single-use VMRs, the VMR Scheduling for Exchange service creates a single VMR which exists until after the last meeting in the series has taken place.
-However, participants will only be able to join this VMR during any of the scheduled meeting times.
+However, participants can only join this VMR during any of the scheduled meeting times.

 PINs and authentication